Manfred Goldberg: Biography

-In January 2022, Goldberg was one of seven portraits of Holocaust survivors commissioned by Charles III (then Prince Charles) to commemorate Holocaust Memorial Day.
+In January 2022, Goldberg was one of Seven Portraits: Surviving the Holocaust commissioned by the then Prince Charles to commemorate Holocaust Memorial Day.

 In January 2023, Frances Segelman created a sculpture of Goldberg's likeness for Yad Vashem UK.
 Later that month, Goldberg spoke at a Holocaust Memorial Day event co-hosted by the Foreign, Commonwealth and Development Office and the Israeli embassy in the UK.
 In January 2025, he met King Charles III at Buckingham Palace, shortly before the monarch's visit to Oświęcim to mark the 80th anniversary of the liberation of Auschwitz concentration camp.

 In 2020, Goldberg was awarded a British Empire Medal for his services to Holocaust education.
 In June 2025, he was awarded an MBE by Charles III, for his services to Holocaust remembrance and education.

-Goldberg died on 6 November 2025, at the age of 95.
+Goldberg died in London on 6 November 2025, at the age of 95.